cworst/cworst.github.io/BurnBook/entries/game.md

  - The player will move using the arrow keys to move the bucket.

 #What features will you include in your MVP?
- - The MVP will use the same mechanics but it wont have the different bucket rule.
+ - The MVP will use the same mechanics but it wont have the different bucket rule or a score.

 ##Concept art
 - [Game](../../jsstuff/game.html)